Apodini/ApodiniMigratorValidation/Documents/migration-guides-output/result-assessments/README.md

 - `ill-classified-idchange`: A change which was wrongfully classified as a 'rename' change.
 - `ill-classified-idchange-caused`: This result classification annotates changes which are the result of an ill-classified `idChange` (e.g., type changes, necessity change, ...).

+This folder contains a `count.js` script file (to be executed with Node.js) which can be used to count all the stats and output a latex table formatting to standard output.